Josh-Liddell/Josh-Liddell/README.md

 Hi 👋

-I’m a student software developer with experience building practical solutions that improve workflows and data processing.
+I’m a student software developer with experience building solutions that improve workflows and data processing.
 I enjoy exploring how modern programming can solve real-world problems and I’m particularly drawn to Rust for its memory-safe and performant design.
 I am passionate about finance and economics and how technology can be applied to trading, investment, and market analysis.
-I’m always looking for opportunities to combine software development and financial insight to create impactful solutions.

 Check out my most recent project [here](https://github.com/Josh-Liddell/fintech-exchange-platform)!